 - Ahrefs: Ahrefs is a tool that can be used to check your competitor’s backlinks, research their organic traffic, and analyze their paid traffic.
 This tool is extremely helpful in collecting keywords as it can monitor over 150 million keywords.
 So, you can also use this tool to track all the keywords that matter.

 - Alexa: Alexa is a helpful tool as it can easily find competitors by identifying traffic that other websites generate related to your product, service, or niche.
 It can also be used to benchmark your site against competitors, evaluate the published content, and increase your share in search engines.

 - Moz: Moz can be used in a variety of ways.
 From domain authority and page authority to keywords and backlinks, you can use Moz to stay at the top of your niche or industry.
 It also provides a search visibility score which can help you in benchmarking your efforts.

 - SEMrush: This tool can be used to determine how competitors attract traffic.
 It also reveals the top pages, keyword strategies, and advertising methods of your competitor.
 You can use the analysis from this tool to gain more traffic from your competitor.

 - SpyFu: SpyFu helps you in gaining tons of information about your competitors.
 It gives you access to everything from your competitor’s organic keyword ranking to their most targeted keywords.
 It can also help you in developing a more competitive strategy.

 You must make a competitive analysis of SEO an important part of your marketing strategy.
-It can help you in improving your website’s performance, beating your competition, and identifying problematic areas.
-Thus, help you in gaining an edge over your competitors and letting the potential customers choose you over them.
+It can help you in improving your website’s performance, beat your competition, and identify problematic areas.
+This helps you in gaining an edge over your competitors and lets potential customers choose you over them.
 This will ultimately help you boost the growth of your business.